withinboredom/distributed-hashmap/README.md

 This is a simplistic lock-free implementation of a hashmap that allows fast concurrent writes.
 It works almost like a regular hashmap except instead of using memory, it uses Dapr State.

+## Features

+1. Subscribe/unsubscribe to key changes/deletes/inserts.
+2. Supported in multiple languages.
+3. Have a large list of items without worrying about race conditions.

 ## Implementations:

 - PHP [source](reference/php) [Packagist](https://packagist.org/packages/withinboredom/distributed-hashmap)